Networked Time Series Imputation via Position-aware Graph Enhanced Variational Autoencoders: Appendix

 We introduce the detailed parameter settings of our models as well as baselines in this subsection.
 For \vae, the restart probability $c$ of RWR for position embeddings is set to the commonly used 0.15, and we picked the number of anchor nodes as $L=\log_2(N)$.
 We set the hidden dimension to be $64$, $\beta$ to be $0.2$ and $\gamma$ to be $0.01$.

 All the experiments are based on codes from a open source library\footnote{https://github.com/iskandr/fancyimpute} \cite{fancyimpute} and those provided by corresponding authors.
 We modify their implementations for the NTS imputation problem and the details of parameter settings are listed as follows: for the parameters for each baseline model in the time series feature imputation, we refer to previous works for their settings \cite{cao2018brits,cini2021filling}.
 For BRITS\footnote{https://github.com/caow13/BRITS}, we use the same hidden dimension as \cite{cao2018brits} for AQ36 dataset, and for the traffic datasets, the hidden size is set to 256 which is aligned with the setting used in PeMS data in \cite{cini2021filling}.
 For rGAIN, we follow the exact same setting as in \cite{cini2021filling,marisca2022learning} in which we use 64 as the hidden size for AQ36 dataset and 256 for traffic datasets.
+For SAITS and TimesNet, we follow the exact parameter settings in their papers~\cite{du2023saits,wu2022timesnet}.
 For GRIN\footnote{https://github.com/Graph-Machine-Learning-Group/grin}, we use the same hidden size for AQ36 as \cite{cini2021filling}, while using 80 for the traffic datasets since they are much larger than AQ36.
 As for the hidden dimension of $\text{NET}^3$ \footnote{https://github.com/baoyujing/NET3}, we use $128$ for AQ36 dataset and $256$ for traffic datasets.
 For COVID-19 dataset, we use the same parameters settings of traffic datasets for all the models .

 For VGAE and VGRNN in the link prediction task in NTS imputation, we use hidden size 256/128 for the AQ36 and 320/150 for the traffic datasets respectively.

 We train all the models using PyTorch \cite{paszke2019pytorch} with Adam optimizer \cite{kingma2014adam}, learning rates are set to be $0.001 / 0.01$ for time series feature imputation and link prediction baselines respectively with cosine annealing scheduler \cite{loshchilov2016sgdr} to adjust the values dynamically.
 The batch sizes are all set to 32 and we use validation dataset for early stopping.